 Cards vs cash: simple rules

-Convenience stores (konbini) in a nutshell
+Convenience stores (konbini)

 Dining basics: chopsticks, small phrases and shoes